tapunict/System-Stats-By-Keylogger/README.md

 The course aims to study and use technologies useful to build end-to-end solutions to analyze, manage, store, process, and visualize data acquired in real-time.
 For instance, we have seen: Docker containers, and pipelines built with Logstash (for data ingestion), Kafka (for data streaming), Spark (for data processing), ElasticSearch (for data storing), and Kibana (for data visualization).

-The purpose of the project is to make stats on the use of the system by the user. <br/>
+The purpose of the project is to make stats on the real-time use of the system by the user. <br/>
 Specifically, the following functions are available:
 - For the Text Log:
     + Sentiment analysis (NLP) :chart_with_upwards_trend: